KeithG33/ChessBot-Battleground/models/sgu_chessnet/README.md

   <p><em>Pseudo code from paper.
 Original diagram modified to show tiny-attention module, used in the SGU ChessNet.</em></p>
 </div>

+In addition, the two prediction networks contain 4 linear layers, LayerNorm+GELU activation, and a skip connection between the first two layers.

 ```python
 # Pseudo-code for SGU block as used in SGU ChessNet